 Support for Children in Care

-The College aims to support children in care through regular meetings with Learning Support Officers, offering financial support, liaison with external agencies and academic staff.
+The College aims to support children in care through regular meetings with Safeguarding and Wellbeing Officers, offering financial support, liaison with external agencies and academic staff.

-We have a designated contact for Children in Care who is available to meet before enrolling at the College for advice, information and discussion meetings.
-For more information on how Boston College supports Children in Care, please read 'Looked After Learners at Boston College'
+We have a designated contact for Children in Care who is available to meet before enrolling at the College for advice, information and guidance.
+For more information on how Boston College supports Children in Care, please read 'Looked After Learners at Boston College'.

 Support for Care Leavers

-Boston College recognises that young adults who are classed as care leaves may require additional support whilst undertaking study programmes at College.
-Regular meetings are available with Learner Support Officers to discuss financial, personal or academic issues.
+Boston College recognises that young adults who are care experienced may require additional support whilst undertaking study programmes at College.
+Regular meetings are available with Safeguarding and Wellbeing Officers to discuss financial, personal or academic issues.

 Health and Wellbeing

 From time to time, we understand that students may find themselves under pressure or finding it difficult to cope.
-Whatever problems they may be having, Boston College's team of counsellors are on hand to help.
-Common reasons to visit counsellors include depression, anxiety, panic attacks, self-esteem issues and relationship problems.
+Whatever problems they may be having, Boston College's Counselling Team are on hand to help.
+The Counselling Team can support with issues such as depression, anxiety, panic attacks, self-esteem issues and relationship problems.

 Careers Advice and Guidance